Upper School Course Guide

 CGF3M

-Prerequisite: Canadian Geographic Issues, Grade 9, Academic or Applied
+Prerequisite: Canadian Geographic Issues, Grade 9, De-streamed

 • World Issues, A Geographic Analysis plus AP Human Geography Preparation, Grade 12, University Preparation